turlucode/ros-docker-gui/README.md

 turludock which presets
 ```
 This will show the underlying ROS version, the GPU driver assumed, the CUDA/cuDNN version (if applicable)
 and some preinstalled packages that are part of the preset.

-To build a docker image from the presets use:
+To build a Docker image from the presets use:
 ```sh
 turludock build -e noetic_mesa
 ```